ludwig-ai/ludwig/CONTRIBUTING.md

    (Please use `pip install -e ."[test]"` where your Shell environment requires quotes around the square brackets.)

-   For the full list of the optional dependencies available in Ludwig, please see [Installation Guide](https://ludwig.ai/latest/getting_started/installation/) and "setup.py" in the root of the Ludwig repository.
+   For the full list of the optional dependencies available in Ludwig, please see [Installation Guide](https://ludwig.ai/latest/getting_started/installation/) and `pyproject.toml` in the root of the Ludwig repository.

 1. On MacOS with Apple Silicon, if this installation approach runs into errors, you may need to install the following